Nicolai Dunger

 (Clicka qua per la versione Italiana)

 In the meantime, Dunger the mainstream singer delivered Soul Rush (Dolores, 2001), enhanced with lavish arrangements of strings, horns, piano and percussion (mostly by the Esbjorn Svensson Trio).
-This album achieved the fusion of soul, jazz and rock that Dunger had been looking for, while retaining a more or less traditional song format most of the time (I'd Rather Die, All the Love Days and Tears, Soul Rush, Dr Zhivago's Train, Something New).
-The final triptych of the six-minute Ballad Of A Relationship, the seven-minute Where Harmony Is Heard and the six-minute closer Pass The Chains upped the ante, introducing a new master of introversion.
+This album achieved a sleek fusion of soul, jazz and rock while retaining a more or less traditional song format.
+The laid-back ballad I'd Rather Die, the poignant country melodrama Soul Rush, even the comic bluegrass dance Dr Zhivago's Train, are certainly shiny products.
+The highlight is the rousing Van Morrison-ian rave-up Something New.
+The problem is that sometimes these ballads become bordeline moronic, like in All the Love Days and Tears and Return of Love.
+The final triptych of the tormented six-minute Ballad Of A Relationship (another glorious imitation of Van Morrison), the seven-minute country elegy Where Harmony Is Heard and the six-minute whispered lament Pass The Chains up the ante, proving that Dunger can be a master of introversion.

 Far less ambitious, Tranquil Isolation (Dolores, 2002 - Overcoat, 2003) wasted the intuitions of its predecessor in a rather trivial alt-country format, with the notable exception of the six-minute Last Night I Dreamt of Mississippi.